 Beginning Klonopin Withdrawal

-The process of detox is uncomfortable and can be scary or even dangers, so it’s essential to detox in a safe, supervised environment.
+The process of detox is uncomfortable and can be scary or even dangerous, so it’s essential to detox in a safe, supervised environment.
 The good news?
 The sooner you begin the withdrawal portion of recovery, the sooner you finish it.
 You do not want to quit “cold turkey” or on your own.

-ABC News explains: “Quitting benzodiazepines abruptly can result in more than 40 withdrawal side effects, including headache, anxiety, tension, depression, insomnia, confusion, dizziness, derealization and short-term memory loss.”2
+ABC News explains: “Quitting benzodiazepines abruptly can result in more than 40 withdrawal side effects, including headache, anxiety, tension, depression, insomnia, confusion, dizziness, derealization, and short-term memory loss.”2

 These symptoms can cause you to return to Klonopin use even if you’d rather not.
 If you have professional and personal support during withdrawal, you are less likely to relapse.
 You will be more comfortable.
 You will gain the skills needed to weather cravings.
 Medically supervised detox services ensure your safety and provide a smooth transition from withdrawal to the real work of treatment and establishing a base for sobriety.
-Withdrawal is just the first step on the timeline of treatment and recovery.
+Withdrawal is just the first step in the timeline of treatment and recovery.

 Long-Term Klonopin Addiction Recovery